 6. Get in your zen zone

 If you are taking a tour, get in the group mindset, which means hiking, eating and sleeping together.
 In the U.S, tours would allow participants to dictate the pace of a hike depending on people’s level of fitness, but not in Japan.
-The group hikes on the guide’s pace and it is awfully slow!
+The group hikes at the guide’s pace and it is awfully slow!
 That was the only drawback from booking a tour.

 We did the hike up to the 8th station from 5th Station in 8 hrs!
 It would have taken us less time if we were allowed to climb faster.
 But straying from the group while on a tour is not an option.
 A couple times, people were called out from walking faster than the guide or straying from the two line formation.
 That’s just the way things work in Japan.